aliok/knative-contrib-report/README.md

 Workflow:
 - [100-fetch-repos.js](100-fetch-repos.js): Fetches all Knative repositories from GitHub.
 - [150-build-repo-list.js](150-build-repo-list.js): Builds a list of all Knative repositories from the fetched data.
-- [200-fetch-commits.js](200-fetch-commits.js): Fetches all commits from all Knative repositories.
+- [200-fetch-commits.js](200-fetch-commits.js): Fetches commits from all Knative repositories.
+It can fetch all commits or only commits from the last month.
-- [250-build-contributor-list.js](250-build-contributor-list.js): Builds a list of all contributors from the fetched data.
+- [250-build-contributor-list.js](250-build-contributor-list.js): Builds a list of all contributors from all fetched commits.
+Produces a JSON file.

-TODO:
-- Generate a static HTML report
-- Document the report generation process
-- Give credits to cuttlecat
+## How it works

+## Running locally

 Running locally:
 ```shell